hockeymikey/SeparateWorldItems/README.md

 ## Installation and Usage

-Detailed documentation can be found in Spigotmc: http://www.spigotmc.org/resources/separate-world-items-a-mv-i-replacement.2568/

-Releases can be found on Spigotmc: http://www.spigotmc.org/resources/separate-world-items-a-mv-i-replacement.2568/
+Detailed documentation and Releases can be found at our SpigotMc page: <a href="http://www.spigotmc.org/resources/separate-world-items-a-mv-i-replacement.2568/" target="_blank">SWI Page on SpigotMc</a>

-Dev-Builds can be found here: http://ci.md-5.net/job/SeparateWorldItems/
+Dev-Builds (Jenkins) can be found here: http://ci.md-5.net/job/SeparateWorldItems/

 ## Running Prerequisites
 * Java 7